CUCentralAdvancement/testing-methods/docs/training-cypress.md

 of the testing needs you'll encounter.

 You'll learn:
+- How to setup your computer with the example code
 - How to run a Cypress test via the command line and Cypress IDE
 - How to write a Cypress test in a text editor or IDE
 - Where to find code snippets to help you write tests